PaperMC/docs/docs/paper/getting-started/getting-plugins.md

 org.bukkit.plugin.InvalidDescriptionException: Invalid plugin.yml
 ```

-This means that what you have download isn't a valid Paper plugin.
+This means that what you have downloaded isn't a valid Paper plugin.
 This is generally caused by one
 of the following:

 1. The plugin you downloaded isn't a plugin at all, but instead a mod for Forge, Fabric, or similar.